Our #1 Pick

 | CurioRank | |||||

 | Verdict | The most-gifted adult LEGO set of the past three years.
-Photogenic and a satisfying weekend build. | 1:110 scale replica of the rocket that took humans to the Moon. | World's tallest LEGO set - 4 feet 9 inches of Parisian architecture. | Working typewriter mechanism in LEGO form.
+Photogenic and a satisfying weekend build. | 1:110 scale replica of the rocket that took humans to the Moon. | Working typewriter mechanism in LEGO form.
 The most novel-mechanism Icons set. | The modular-building gateway.
-Plug-and-play with the Modular series, plays better with friends than vehicle builds, scarce when retired. |
+Plug-and-play with the Modular series, plays better with friends than vehicle builds, scarce when retired. | World's tallest LEGO set - 4 feet 9 inches of Parisian architecture. |

-| Price | ~$59Buy on Amazon | ~$119Buy on Amazon | ~$629Buy on Amazon | ~$209Buy on Amazon | ~$199Buy on Amazon |
+| Price | ~$59Buy on Amazon | ~$383.98Buy on Amazon | ~$349.95Buy on Amazon | ~$278Buy on Amazon | ~$629Buy on Amazon |

 | Buyer sentiment | Appearance Gift Fun Size Buyers praise appearance, gift, fun and size.
-Mixed feedback on instructions and color.
-Based on 77 user mentions | Build Quality Fun To Build Value for money Assembly Buyers praise build quality, fun to build, value for money and assembly.
-Based on 2,527 user mentions | - | Build Quality Challenge Appearance Buyers praise build quality, challenge and appearance.
-Mixed feedback on assembly.
-Based on 90 user mentions | Quality Assembly Design Detail Buyers praise quality, assembly, design and detail.
-Mixed feedback on value for money.
-Based on 44 user mentions |
+Based on 83 user mentions | Build Quality Fun To Build Value for money Assembly Buyers praise build quality, fun to build, value for money and assembly.
+Based on 2,527 user mentions | Build quality Challenge Appearance Assembly Functionality Buyers praise build quality, challenge, appearance and assembly.
+Some flag functionality.
+Based on 112 user mentions | Quality Assembly Design Value for money Buyers praise quality, assembly, design and value for money.
+Based on 44 user mentions | - |

 | Pros |